nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 NuoDB provides several automated mechanisms for backing up and restoring a database in a Kubernetes environment when deploying NuoDB using the NuoDB Helm Charts.

-After database installation, the available backup and restore features supported by these mechanisms are:
+After database installation, the available backup and restore mechanisms are:

 1. [Automatic archive initial import](#automatic-archive-initial-import)
 2. [Scheduled online database backups](#scheduled-online-database-backups)